segmentio/segment-docs/src/connections/data-residency.md

 ### Debugging and support

-The Segment Customer Success and Support Engineering teams do not have access to customer hosted regional buckets used for Local Data Storage and cannot provide event level debug support.
+The Segment Customer Success and Support Engineering teams do not have access to customer hosted regional buckets used for Regional Data Storage and cannot provide event level debug support.